ASXGXR/rkmaterials/README.md

 7. You have successfully installed the add-on!

 ## BLENDER INSTRUCTIONS
-1. Once in blender, select your object
+1. Select your object in Blender
-2. Select the "RK Materials" panel on the right of the screen
+2. Click the "RK Materials" panel on the right of the screen
 3. Click "Import Materials"
 4. Click "Apply" on the material you wish to import
 5. You've imported your desired material!